w3c/tocc/management/Framework.md

 2. A notional information flow class diagram is conceptualized (i.e., might not be shown within the CDMRA)
 3. The notional information flow class diagram is harmonized with the existing content of the CDM (i.e., part of the Information View); this might entail adding new data elements to the CDM, revising existing data elements, and revising the notional information flow class diagram model to conform to the revised CDM
 4. Developing a final information flow class diagram model
-5. Linking the information flow class diagram model to the use case specification
+5. <span style="background:yellow">Linking (or with the revised flow, perhaps copying)</span> the information flow class diagram model to the use case specification

-Thus, initial versions of a use case model are likely not to include an information flow class diagram model or might only include a notional diagram.
-However, once fully specified, the use case model should provide a link to the information flow class diagram model, which will be fully consistent with the content of the CDM.
-The information flow class diagram model kind is a part of both the Use Case Viewpoint and the Information Viewpoint and is formally defined in the Information Viewpoint section.
+Thus, initial versions of a use case model are likely not to include an information flow class diagram model or might only include a notional diagram. <span style="background:yellow"> (this is what we lose) However, once fully specified, the use case model should provide a link to the information flow class diagram model, which will be fully consistent with the content of the CDM.</span> The information flow class diagram model kind is a part of both the Use Case Viewpoint and the Information Viewpoint and is formally defined in the Information Viewpoint section.

 #### Use Case Model Kind